Image by Cathal-mac-an-bheatha from Unsplash.com

 - Water your bulbs.
 If you live in a dry climate it may be necessary to water once or twice a week depending on the bulb planting and the dryness of your soil.

-- For an older child: Have your child document the bulbs planted, the depth they planted them, and the spacing they used with each bulb so they can evaluate their process come spring.
+- For an older child: Have your child document on a journal page where and what bulbs were planted, the depth they planted them, and the spacing they used with each bulb so they can evaluate their process come spring.

 - Place the page(s) in a protector when finished and include them in the garden notebook/journal.